ahmadrw2/Elastic/README.md

 - Configure hostname, username and password
 - Reboot to Ubuntu and log onto your user account

-## 2 Configure Ubuntu
+### 1.5 Configure Ubuntu

-### 2.1 Connnect internet to the VM
 From main menu, select File, then Settings, then Network Adapter, then select the Hyper-V Virtual Switch.

 Right click on the desktop and select "Open Terminal"

-Disable unattended upgrades, and select No for the first command
+Disable unattended upgrades, and select No
 ```
 sudo dpkg-reconfigure unattended-upgrades
 ```